leggomyfroggo/FBC/README.md

 I am in no way a professional electrical engineer.
 All of my skills are self taught, or learned from other members of the modding community.
 While I have taken common sense measures to ensure that the Frog Boy is functional and safe, I can not guarantee that each and every decision made is correct.
 Build at your own discretion.

 In summary, build at your own risk.
-I am not liable for any damage caused by your insatiable need to build a Game Boy named after an amphibian.
+I am not liable for any damage or injury caused by your insatiable need to build a Game Boy named after an amphibian.

 # Recommended Equipment
 At a bare minimum, you should have: